pandaac/exporter/README.md

 > _It is strongly recommended that you cache the response rather than parsing it over and over again._

+> _As of right now, this exporter assumes that you're using [The Forgotten Server 1.1](https://github.com/otland/forgottenserver/tree/1.1).
+I have no immediate plans to expand this to any other distrobutions until I expand the distrobution range for [pandaac](https://github.com/pandaac/pandaac) itself.
+However, if there's enough public pressure for a specific distrobution, I may reconsider._

 ## Requirements
 * PHP 5.5.9+
 * PHP Extensions